 How to Create React App Typescript?

 React is one of the most popular and effective front-end libraries that uses a component-based approach to build web-based applications.
-However, Typescript is a stringent and statically typed programming language, which increases the predictability of our JavaScript code.
-One of the key motivations for the creation of Typescript was to enable developers to create products that are always predictable in terms of their behavior.
-Applications in React are created with the create react app command.
-On the other hand, TypeScript creates applications with create react app typescript.
+However, TypeScript is a strict, statically typed programming language that enhances the predictability and robustness of JavaScript code.
+One of the key motivations for the creation of TypeScript was to enable developers to create products that are always predictable in terms of their behavior.
+Applications in React are typically created with the create-react-app command.
+On the other hand, TypeScript integrates seamlessly with React through a specific template, allowing developers to combine the flexibility of React with the structure and security of TypeScript.

 Create React App With TypeScript